 Tickets for trains from Paris to Vienna tend to be more expensive towards the travel date.
 It is advisable for travelers to book their tickets as far as six months in advance in order to get affordable tickets for the trip.
 Travelers are advised to be flexible when traveling as journeys with three or four transfers are cheaper than those with two transfers.

-Travel between Paris, France and Vienna, Austria by train is: Partially open.
+Travel between Paris, France and Vienna, Austria by train is: Fully open.

 Conditions of entry:

-The information above was last checked on 24/10/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Paris to Vienna before travelling.
+The information above was last checked on 27/06/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train to Vienna from Paris as this information can change.

-The current restriction level for your return trip by train from Vienna to Paris is: Partially open
+The restriction level for your return train to Paris, France from Vienna is: Partially open.

 The government of France has imposed these measures to reduce the spread of COVID-19: